andreassosilo/chickuiz/README.md

-# Chickuiz - Quiz App with HTML, CSS, and JavaScript
+# Chickuiz - Quiz App with HTML, CSS, and Vanilla JavaScript

 Develop a quiz web app for final project phase 0 - batch 34 (Humble Fox) at Hacktiv8 Coding Bootcamp

-A quiz is a form of game or mind sport, in which the players (as individuals or in teams) attempt to answer questions correctly.
-It is a game to test your knowledge about a certain subject.
+*Chickuiz* is a form of game or mind sport, in which the player attempt to answer questions correctly.
+It is a game to test your knowledge about general knowledge subject.

 :baby_chick: [**Play The Game**] **https://andreassosilo.github.io/chickuiz/**